artainmo/machine-learning/natural-language-processing and LLM/README.md

 Vector space models are used in information extraction to answer basic questions, but also in machine translation (AIs translating texts from one human language to another) and chatbots among other applications.

-Vector space models are able to identify the context around each word in a text which allows the identification of the relative meaning of the text.
+Vector space models are able to identify the context around each word in a text, which allows the identification of the relative meaning of the text.

 #### Construct vectors
 Words or documents can be encoded as vectors who are constructed based off a co-occurrence matrix.
 A co-occurrence matrix can capture relationships and patterns between items within a given dataset.